 A Real Estate Investment Trust – REIT for short – is a company that owns, operates, and/or finances commercial property.
 REITs have a unique legal structure that can provide significant tax advantages as long as they meet certain criteria laid out by the Internal Revenue Service (IRS).
 In addition, REIT shares can be privately held or publicly traded.
 For the sake of this article, the focus is on publicly traded REITs.

-For individuals, the benefit of investing in a publicly traded REIT is that shares can be purchased for a relatively small price, taxes can be lower than other commercial real estate investment options, and shares are liquid because they can be bought and sold in public markets.
+For individuals, the benefit of investing in a publicly traded REIT is that shares can be purchased for a relatively small price/small minimum investment, taxes can be lower than other commercial real estate investment options, and shares are liquid because they can be bought and sold in public markets, even over the short term.

-The downside to purchasing publicly traded REIT shares is that individuals don’t have any say in the properties that are bought and sold and share price changes can be subject to the whims of public stock markets, not necessarily the underlying fundamentals of the properties.
+The downside to purchasing shares in a publicly traded REIT is that individuals don’t have any say in the properties that are bought and sold using their capital.
+In addition, share price changes can be subject to the whims of public stock markets – not necessarily the underlying fundamentals of the properties – which can result in occasional significant volatility.

 Method #3: Commercial Property REIGs